Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 - Blog posts' urls are generated using the time they were created and their slug, which is derived from the post title.
 This means that if 2 posts with the same title are created in the same minute as each other they will have identical urls and neither can be accessed until 1 is deleted via the admin back end.
 Originally the url only used the date of creation meaning this was a much bigger problem.
 I opted to include the hour and minute of creation in the url and presume that a store owner is very unlikely to make 2 blog posts in the same minute, never mind 2 with the same title.
 - Logged in users can still access the registration form and create a new account without logging out via the URL.
 - The order history page is populated via the "user" field of the Order model.
 This is just a CharField populated by the username of the logged in user when the order is place.
 This means that if a user account is deleted, and then another created with the same username, the new account will "inherit" the order history of the old account.
 This would present serious data protection concerns in a real-world scenario.

+The following issues were discovered during manual testing, but too late to be able to fix before the submission deadline.

 - Submitting the search bar with empty criteria is the same as no criteria, but searching for " " returns a TypeError as the logic can't account for a non-conditional statement.
 This can probably be resolved with an if statement checking that the criteria isn't just whitespace and giving the user an error message if they try.
 - If the quantity field on the product_detail page is empty and you click "Add to Cart" the site crashes and returns a ValueError as the add_to_cart function is expecting an int.
 Some custom form validation is needed to prevent unexpected values being submitted.
 - Clicking update in the cart with a non-numeral character in the quantity field throws a ValueError as the update button is an anchor element, not a submit button.
 As above, more validation is needed on the minor forms throughout the site.
+- Submitting a checkout form with a valid card, but " " in every required field crashes the site with an error as the intent is referenced before it's assigned but Stripe still charges the test card succesfully.
+This has problematic implications for a user earnestly submitting invalid data by mistake but would probably be solved with properly implemented Stripe webhooks and more form validation.

 # Deployment